porteconj/data-report/content/sidebar.md

   name: Miguel Portela
   description: |2-

     This page is curated by Professor Miguel Portela, currently teaching and researching at University of Minho.
-His main research interests are in labou economics, economics of education, and applied econometrics.
+His main research interests are in labour economics, economics of education, and applied econometrics.
   links:
   - title: Personal website
     link: http://www1.eeg.uminho.pt/economia/mangelo/